5 Simple SEO Problems Killing Your Lead Generation

 - What content is provided by the top five pages currently ranking on Google?
 For instance, are they sales pages or blog posts?

 It all sounds rather obvious, but it’s all too easy to overlook user intent in your rush to create your next amazing piece of content.
+It’s important to note that low search volume keywords can get you traffic and paying customers too.

 Capturing user intent has advantages beyond SEO.
 For example, if the visitor is just after information, you can capture that lead using a relevant content upgrade that fits with their interests, and then nurture that lead through a targeted email marketing campaign.